rpm-software-management/dnf-plugins-extras/doc/system-upgrade.rst

     ``--distro-sync``.
 If both are specified, the last option will be used.

 ``--number``
-    Applied with ``log`` subcommand will show log speciffied by the number
+    Applied with ``log`` subcommand will show the log specified by the number.

 -----
 Notes